IntuitionMachine/TrustProtocol/README.md

 **Necessary environment variables** .

 PROVIDER_URL: Ethereum provider, i.e "https://mainnet.infura.io:XYZ"
-TRUST_CONTRACT_ADDRESS: Ethereum coin contract address for a specific trust in question
 SECRET_KEY: Secret key of the ethereum address to mint coins from
 PORT: Port for server to run on, i.e "8080"